soya-miyoshi/Pokemon-Terminal-Dark/README.md

 ﻿# Pokemon-Terminal (Dark Edition)

 > This is a fork of [LazoCoder/Pokemon-Terminal](https://github.com/LazoCoder/Pokemon-Terminal) with all Pokemon images darkened.
 The base color of each Pokemon is detected and shifted to a dark variant while preserving the original hue, making it suitable for dark terminal themes.
 See `darken_pokemon.py` for the conversion script.
+>
+> This fork also adds 24 extra images (trainers, alt forms, anniversary art, etc.) sourced from [pldh.net's Rarities & B-Sides gallery](https://pldh.net/gallery/rarities) — these are **not** included in the upstream repo.
+They're run through the same darkening pass as the rest, so `pokemon -e` stays consistent with the main set.
+>
+> I install this fork from my own [dotfiles](https://github.com/soya-miyoshi/dotfiles) — see the [venv + `~/.local/bin` symlink](#venv--locallocalbin-symlink) section below for the pattern.

 [![Build Status](https://travis-ci.org/LazoCoder/Pokemon-Terminal.svg?branch=master)](https://travis-ci.org/LazoCoder/Pokemon-Terminal)